dimsumlabs/dsl-robot2018/resources/micropython-esp32.md

 * Connect with picocom again and confirm that you now have a python prompt
 * Reset (again, with the "EN" button) and read the messages

+# Installing our standard wifi library
+* using the werepl, upload the libraries/wifi.py file
+* look at the libraries/wifi_cfg.py file and adjust it for your wifi networks, then upload that as well
+* Add this wifi library to your startup sequence with this
+  one-liner: `open('boot.py','a').write("\n\nimport wifi\nwifi.connect()\n\n")`

 # TODO
 * udev name rules